adnenre/coming-soon/README.md

 -------------
 <a href=/LICENSE.txt target="_blank">MIT</a> license.

-### From akveo
+### From Adnenre

 Enjoy!
-We're always happy to hear your feedback.
+Always happy to hear your feedback.